erland/erlandplugins/SQLPlayList/trunk/README.txt

 3. Navigate to the SQLPlayList plugin on the Squeezebox and select the playlist and start playing

 The SQLPlayList sql file for a playlist must have the following syntax:
-- First row: The name of the playlist (This text will be shown for the playlist in the Squeezebox menu for SQLPlayList plugin)
+- First row: The name of the playlist (This text will be shown for the playlist in the Squeezebox menu for SQLPlayList plugin).
+             This first row can also as the examples begin with: -- PlaylistName:
 - Other rows: SQL queries, all queries will be executed and those starting with SELECT must return a single "url" column and the tracks returned in all SELECT statements will be part of the playlist.